 Aging is also one of the leading causes of dark under-eye circles.
 Over time, the tissue around the eyes weakens, according to the American Academy of Ophthalmology.
 “As we get older, we lose collagen and volume.
 This volume loss can lead to changes that appear as dark circles as a result of the increased shadow effect,” says Garshick, adding that the eyelid skin is so thin and delicate that the underlying blood vessels may become more visible over time and can make dark circles appear worse.

 Hyperpigmentation or a brown discoloration can be either a result of sun damage or genetics and also cause dark circles, says Garshick.

 How to treat dark under-eye circles

-- Hyaluronic acid hydrates and plumps up skin, giving you a youthful and radiant glow.
-By brightening the skin, it can help mask darkness under the eyes.
-“Hyaluronic acid and glycerin help pull moisture into the epidermis from the environment above and dermis below,” Waldorf said.
-Garshick added that, since hyaluronic acid has a plumping effect, it can be a good option if your dark circles are due to volume loss.
+- Hyaluronic acid hydrates, plumps and brightens the skin, which can help mask darkness under the eyes, says Garshick.
+Since hyaluronic acid has a plumping effect, it can also be a good option if your dark circles are due to volume loss, she says.

 - Retinol is a vitamin A derivative and the over-the-counter version of prescription retinoids.
 Retinols help prevent fine lines and wrinkles from forming by promoting cell turnover in the skin.
-“Retinols are always good for anti-aging concerns — retinol eye creams can help with fine lines and wrinkles and may help with discoloration,” Garshick said.
-However, she noted that these creams should be used with care since they can often be drying and irritating,
+“Retinol eye creams can help with fine lines and wrinkles and may help with discoloration,” says Garshick.
+However, these creams should be used with care since they can often be drying and irritating, she says.

 Meet our experts